 Want to get away this summer, but don’t know where to begin?
 Perhaps you’ll get inspired by the photos Serdar Ozturk (@Trashhand) and Elise Swopes (@Swopes) captured on their trip through Illinois.

 Together, they embarked on an epic outdoor adventure over the course of four days, visiting Alton, Peoria and Shawnee National Forest.
 Here’s what they had to say about their favorite and most surprising parts of the trip!

-Q: Out of all the stops you visited on Route 66 in Illinois, what stands out as most memorable and why?
+Q: Out of all the stops you visited on your outdoor adventure in Illinois, what stands out as most memorable and why?

 Q: Which attraction or location surprised you the most and why?

-Q: Did you realize there were so many attractions in Illinois?
+Q: Did you realize there were so many outdoor adventures in Illinois?

 Q: What is one word you’d use to describe your trip?

-Q: What is one piece of advice you’d give to someone traveling down Route 66 in Illinois?
+Q: What is one piece of advice you’d give to someone who wanted to plan an outdoor adventure trip in Illinois?

 Q: What is your favorite photo from the trip?